TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

   - Two solutions:
     - Contraction of _ço est_
     - _Baldewin _ is a weird graphical form for _Balduin_, bi-syllabic.
+- l.
+1638: _Enceis nel vit , sil recunut veirement_
+  - may be due to _vraiment-vairement_ alternation?
+But at this early stage of Old French, internal schwa in _vairement_ is supposed to be solid.
+  - may just be ill-formed.

 ## Problems with numbers
 There are often problems with numbers that are noted in latin style (e.g. .C. for _cent_) in the text.
 There have been re-writen in modern form (e.g. .C. -> _cent_) before the PAM has been applied, but composed numbers can take a _et_ between their members and there is apparently no rule to predict it.
 Also, numbers can generate other errors.